iMi-digital/imi_articledescription/README.md

 About Us
 =================

-[iMi digital GmbH](http://www.imi.de/) offers several types of Contao related open source modules.
-If you are confrontated with any bugs, you may want to open an issue here.
+[iMi digital GmbH](http://www.imi.de/) offers several Contao related open source modules.
+If you are confronted with any bugs, you may want to open an issue here.

 In need of support or an implementation of a modul in an existing system, [free to contact us](mailto:digital@iMi.de).
 In this case, we will provide full service support for a fee.